afifa17112005/Correlation_Regression/README.md

+    NAME:A.AFIFA
+    REGISTER NO:212223040008

-# EXP 3: Correlation and regression for data analysis
+# EX:3 Correlation and regression for data analysis
 # Date:22.09.23
 # Aim :